-The easiest, most economical and suitable method for preparation.
+The easiest, most economical and suitable method for preparation are scotch tape method.
 The transparent tape preparation allows the observation of organism microscopically as it has grown in culture.
 The conidia are usually intact and the microscopically identification of an organism can be made with tease.
 However if the tape is not, pressed firmly enough to the colonies surface, the sample may, not be adequate for an identification.